Engagement guide · v2026.1

 Written scope

-Within 48 hours of the call, you receive a written scope: what I will build, what the deliverable is, and a fixed price or hour estimate.
+Within 48 hours of the call, you receive a written scope: what I will deliver, what the format is, and a fixed price or hour estimate.
 No hidden hours.

 Kick-off